-An additional four control pushbuttons are included when the L60 is ordered with twelve user programmable pushbuttons.
+An additional four control pushbuttons are included on the standard faceplate when the L60 is ordered with the twelve user-programmable pushbutton option.

-Figure 5-3: CONTROL PUSHBUTTONS
+Figure 5-5: CONTROL PUSHBUTTONS (STANDARD FACEPLATE)

 Control pushbuttons are not typically used for critical operations and are not protected by the control password.
 However, by supervising their output operands, the user can dynamically enable or disable control pushbuttons for security reasons.